theone7504/Manim/README.md

-to run any script in this repository aka (render the video) you can do the following: save the intended file to a .py file then use the following command in your terminal: manim -pql the_file_name.py TheClassName
-    this ^ l can be replaced by h or m to choose the desired quality
+to run any script in this repository aka (render the video) you can do the following: save the intended file to a .py file then use the following command in your terminal: manim -pql the_file_name.py TheClassName the l in the command's part -pql can be replaced by h or m to choose the desired quality

 if more interested take a look at manim documentations